 1 | Where do you deliver?

-Everywhere else in mainland UK is couriered to via UKMail.
+Pretty much everywhere in mainland UK.
+We use DPD and deliver ourselves in our native Yorkshire.
 Check which delivery option is available to you and how much it will cost by entering your postcode here.
 Alternatively, add the items you want to your basket, and then calculate delivery there

 2 | Do I have to be in for delivery?

 If ordering frozen foods we would always recommend for you to be in for delivery, however we know this simply isn’t always possible.
-We do require you to provide us with a safe/shady place for our own drivers, or UKMail to leave your order.
-We’ll let you know when your order leaves our warehouse, and if you provide a mobile number UKMail will text you on the morning of your delivery advising a 1hr delivery window.
+We do require you to provide us with a safe/shady place for the courier to leave your order.
+We’ll let you know when your order leaves our warehouse, and if you provide a mobile number DPD will text you on the morning of your delivery advising a 1hr delivery window.
 See the next question for more important info about delivery.

 3 | How long will my delivery take to arrive?

 Naturaw (Yorkshire) Delivery

 If you’re within our delivery area, your delivery day (and driver!) will be shown to you during checkout.
 It’ll also be on the confirmation email we send you.
 We’ll email and/or text you again the day before your delivery.
 For future reference your delivery day will always be the same as that’s when our vans are in your area, if it changes, we’ll let you know.

 Nationwide deliveries should be with you within 2-3 working days of placing your order.
 Deliveries are sent on a 24 hour service with DPD, we’ll let you know when it leaves Naturaw HQ (so will be with you the next day) by emails and/or text message, and in addition DPD will text you on the morning of delivery advising a 1hr delivery window.